pappu-kumar/Dice/README.md

 # Ludo Dice
-it genrates random number Ludo Dice
+it genrates the random number from Dice